adey-px/milestone2/README.md

 # 1.0 Project Name: Standard Web Calculator
-The aim of the project is to design a Standard Online Calculator that can be used to do simple arithmetic operations of addition, subtraction, multiplication and division.
+The aim of the project is to design a Online Simple Calculator that can be used to do simple arithmetic operations of addition, subtraction, multiplication and division.
 The Calculator consists of a user-friendly interface with easy-to-use buttons and a display unit where the numbers typed and the result of arithmetic operations can be seen by the user.

 Click this link to view the website https://adey-px.github.io/milestone2/